<font color="red">Update 3/23/12:</font>

 So get your trigger fingers ready to click on every like, favorite, and share button we can throw at you.
 We're putting the finishing touches on our Kickstarter video, and preparing the Kickstarter site with as much information as possible.
 Once again, the full Spriter feature set is supremely wonderous, but the feature set for what we can do if we go beyond our funding goal will blow your minds.
 Thank you everyone for your patience and support, and to those who have already purchased Spriter, worry not.
 Everything that has been promised will be delivered.
 The funding is to help get everything to you as quickly as possible, as well as everything you'll learn about next week.
 Thanks again everyone!

-I will have a demo of this in-browser tweening as soon as possible, but suffice it to say - the smoothness and speed of the animation especially given the size of the sprites used, was very exciting.
+I will have a demo of this in-browser tweening as soon as possible, but suffice it to say - the smoothness and speed of the animation was very exciting to see, especially given the size of the sprites used.

 having some fun with spriter: